Parallel Synthesis for Autoregressive Speech Generation: Related Work

-Recently, a bunch of non-autoregressive models has been proposed to fix the inference speed issue of the autoregressive method.
-Some works try to distill the output of the autoregressive model to a non-autoregressive model, for example, Parallel WaveNet~\cite{oord2018parallel} and Clarinet~\cite{ping2018clarinet}.
+Recently, many non-autoregressive models has been proposed to better improve the inference efficiency of the neural vocoder.
+Some works try to distill the output of the autoregressive model to a non-autoregressive one, for example, Parallel WaveNet~\cite{oord2018parallel} and Clarinet~\cite{ping2018clarinet}.
 The student networks underlying both Parallel WaveNet and Clarinet are based on inverse autoregressive flow (IAF)~\cite{kingma2016improving}.
-Though the IAF network can run in parallel at inference time, the teacher-student-based knowledge distillation strategy makes the training process inefficient and the whole framework complicated.
+Though the IAF network can run in parallel at inference time, the teacher-student-based knowledge distillation strategy makes the training process inefficient and the whole framework complicated for users to implement.

-Inspired by the success of the flow-based model in the image generation GLOW~\cite{kingma2018glow}, WaveGlow~\cite{prenger2019waveglow} is proposed.
+Inspired by the success of the flow-based model in the image generation~\cite{kingma2018glow}, WaveGlow~\cite{prenger2019waveglow} is proposed.
 Instead of the autoregressive process in IAF, WaveGlow adopts the affine coupling layer, which is more efficient, and the synthesis speed is 25 times faster than real-time.
 Another group of vocoders utilizes generative adversarial networks (GAN), which calculate the probability implicitly, for example, MelGAN~\cite{kumar2019melgan} and Parallel WaveGAN~\cite{yamamoto2020parallel}.
-Aside from the flow-based and GAN-base models, a score-based method, such as WaveGrad~\cite{chen2020wavegrad}, models the multi-step generation as a Markov process, which can polish the speech quality over steps according to the time budget.
+Aside from the flow-based and GAN-base models, a score-based method, such as WaveGrad~\cite{chen2020wavegrad}, models the multi-step generation as a Markov process and refines the output waveform over steps, making it possible to trade off between inference time and speech quality.